clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

 Install Guest Additions
 -----------------------

-The kernel modules are shipped by *kernel-lts* bundle, but you need to install the *user* Linux Guest Additions.
-To install the VirtualBox Guest Additions you should follow these steps:
+The kernel modules are shipped with the ``kernel-lts`` bundle; however, you'll need to install the *user* Linux Guest Additions.
+To install the VirtualBox Guest Additions, follow these steps:

 #.
 Insert Guest Additions CD image using *Devices* menu